Mexico Packing List

 If you’re moving around frequently to different cities invest in a durable and spacious travel backpack.
 Moving in and out of cities, or through small towns will mean unpaved roads and fewer options for comfortable transport (public buses are common just about everywhere).
 Carrying your gear on your back will make it much easier to move around.

-If you plan on staying in one or two locations, in major cities, a roller bag will work just fine.
+If you plan on staying in one or two locations, in major cities, a rolling suitcase will work just fine.
 Coach buses and Ubers are plentiful, as well as smooth sidewalks and paved roads in town.

 A medium sized travel backpack (approx 30L) or large carry-on sized roller bag will give you more than enough space.

 A daypack is a must for any visit to Mexico.
 One of the best parts of visiting this beautiful country is the wide range of activities, day trips, and excursions.
 A daypack that can go from beach, to hike, to wandering around a city will be worth the investment.
 Get one that's lightweight, durable and offers organization with a decent amount of space (10-20L).
+If you're headed to a city or expect to venture away from the resort check out some anti-theft daypack options.
 Expect to have it with you every time you head out with your daily essentials.

 - A water bottle: You can’t drink the tap water in Mexico so you’ll want a water bottle close by that you can keep topped up with purified drinking water.
 Expect this to be in your daypack at all times so something lightweight and leak proof will be important.